In emails, Sacklers fret over wealth, opioid business

 Jonathan Sackler responded that “when the business has more cash flow than is required, I’ve supported distributions, and we’ve taken a fantastic amount of money out of the business.”

+A Sackler family spokesman said: “The full email, when it’s eventually made public, will clearly show that Jonathan advocated keeping more money in the company and not taking further distributions.”

-About a month later, in an email to relatives, he described Purdue’s business “as more of a smart milking program than a growth program.”
+About a month after the message, in an email to relatives, Jonathan Sackler described Purdue’s business “as more of a smart milking program than a growth program.”

 Editing by Edward Tobin